ImAShark/LightSwitch/README.md

 Some quick voxel models I made.
 ----------------------------------

----Enemy
+-Enemy

-Making the enemy look an move towards the player.
+Making the enemy look and move towards the player.
 ---------------------------------
 --Level